About the MPA Program

 The degree requires students to complete 42 units and is designed to be completed in 7 semesters, so that working professionals can take classes part-time.
 Students choose to specialize in one of seven areas of elective emphasis: Nonprofit Administration, Public Management, Public Policy, Urban Administration, Criminal Justice Administration, Gerontology and Environmental Administration & Policy, or they can self-design an area of elective emphasis.
 A complete list of courses and MPA degree requirements can be found in the Bulletin.

-The number of students enrolled in the MPA Program each semester varies between 130 and 150.
-Twenty-seven percent of incoming students in 2010-2011 finished the degree in 7 semesters and 67 percent had finished within 14 semesters.
+Sixty-five percent of incoming students in 2011-2012 finished the degree in 7 semesters and 79 percent had finished within 14 semesters.

 - Neighborhood Empowerment Network, City & County of San Francisco